 - Doing a postural assessment to identify ACTUAL problem areas before you get on the table.

 - Further detailed checks (eg feet, hip and jaw alignment) once on the table, and explaining what I’m doing.

-- Giving a comprehensive foot to head REMEDIAL massage with focus on areas that need it the most and including various stretches.
+- Giving a comprehensive feet to head REMEDIAL massage with focus on areas that need it the most and including various stretches.

 - Rechecking things (eg jaw) that have shown to be out of alignment.

-- Giving advice on basic stretches, exercises and any orthotic support that may help avoid future issues.
+- Giving advice on basic stretches, exercises and any orthotic support that may help with current problems and avoid future issues.